slavenf/sfl-library/README.md

 ## About small flat maps and sets

 Small flat maps and sets from namespace `sfl` are associative containers similar to standard maps and sets, but with the storage model identical to the storage model of `sfl::small_vector`, i.e. each of them internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`.
 Elements of these containers are always stored contiguously into the memory.

+## About static vector
+`sfl::static_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) that internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
+The number of elements in static vector cannot be greater than `N` and dynamic memory management is never used.
+Size `N` is specified at the compile time as a template parameter.

 ## About compact vector